Andromedans/andromeda/meta-language.md

 is the "opposite" of `do c` in the sense that it will succeed *only if* `c` reports an error.
 This is useful for testing AML.

-If `c` has side effects they are cancelled:
+If `c` has side effects they are canceled:

     # let x = ref None
     x is defined.